New Caledonia Tax Calculator (2026)

 What is the income tax rate in New Caledonia?

-Yes, employees pay social security contributions at a combined average rate of approximately 8.67% of gross income, though the exact rate varies between 0.2% and 11.67% depending on which scheme applies and monthly income thresholds.
-These contributions are not tax-deductible and go toward health, pension, and other social programs.
+Employee social security contributions in New Caledonia average around 8.67% of your gross income, though the exact rate varies between 0.2% and 11.67% depending on which scheme you're enrolled in and your monthly earnings thresholds.
+These contributions are not tax-deductible, meaning you pay them on top of your income tax.

-What is the Caledonian Solidarity Contribution and do I have to pay it?
+What is the Caledonian Solidarity Contribution and how does it work?

 The Caledonian Solidarity Contribution (CCS) is a 2% surcharge applied on top of your income tax for earned income.
-This is an additional levy beyond your base income tax and social contributions, so it affects your total tax burden.
+This is an additional cost beyond your main income tax bill, so if you owe XPF 100,000 in income tax, you'll also owe XPF 2,000 in CCS.

 Compare New Caledonia with another country